With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreCrisis Response And Recovery Center is one of mental health facilities in Wilkes Barre, Pennsylvania, located at 575 North River Street , 18702 zip code.
-Crisis Response And Recovery Center provides outpatient treatment, telemedicine/telehealth and residential treatment.
-Crisis Response And Recovery Center provides cognitive behavioral therapy, activity therapy and psychotropic medication to seniors 65 or older, adults and young adults.
-Additional services provided at Crisis Response And Recovery Center include case management and suicide prevention services.
+Learn MoreCrisis Response And Recovery Center is a mental health facility in Wilkes Barre, PA, located at 575 North River Street , in the 18702 zip code.
+Crisis Response And Recovery Center provides telemedicine/telehealth, outpatient treatment and residential treatment.
+Crisis Response And Recovery Center provides cognitive behavioral therapy, individual psychotherapy and group therapy to seniors 65 or older, adults and young adults.
+Some other services available at Crisis Response And Recovery Center include case management and suicide prevention services.

 Learn MoreGeisinger Community Medical Center Behavioral Health is a mental health center in Scranton, Pennsylvania, located at 1800 Mulberry Street, 18510 zip code.
 Geisinger Community Medical Center Behavioral Health provides hospital inpatient treatment.
-Geisinger Community Medical Center Behavioral Health offers activity therapy, trauma therapy and electroconvulsive therapy to young adults, adults and seniors 65 or older.
+Geisinger Community Medical Center Behavioral Health offers trauma therapy, psychotropic medication and group therapy to young adults, seniors 65 or older and adults.
 Geisinger Community Medical Center Behavioral Health also supports people with serious mental illness and seniors or older adults.
-More services available at Geisinger Community Medical Center Behavioral Health include chronic disease/illness management, illness management and recovery and family psychoeducation.
+More services available at Geisinger Community Medical Center Behavioral Health include illness management and recovery, chronic disease/illness management and family psychoeducation.

 Learn MoreJewish Family Service Of Northeastern Pennsylvania is a mental health treatment center in Scranton, PA, located at 615 Jefferson Avenue, 18510 zip code area.
 Jewish Family Service Of Northeastern Pennsylvania provides outpatient treatment.
-Jewish Family Service Of Northeastern Pennsylvania offers cognitive behavioral therapy, individual psychotherapy and behavior modification to seniors 65 or older, adults and children / adolescents.
-Additional services at Jewish Family Service Of Northeastern Pennsylvania consist of case management, suicide prevention services and psychosocial rehabilitation services.
+Jewish Family Service Of Northeastern Pennsylvania offers individual psychotherapy, cognitive behavioral therapy and couples/family therapy to young adults, seniors 65 or older and adults.
+Additional services at Jewish Family Service Of Northeastern Pennsylvania consist of suicide prevention services, psychosocial rehabilitation services and family psychoeducation.

 Learn MoreMoses Taylor Hospital Senior Mental Health is a mental health clinic in Scranton, Pennsylvania, located at 700 Quincy Avenue, 18510.
 Moses Taylor Hospital Senior Mental Health offers hospital inpatient treatment.
-Moses Taylor Hospital Senior Mental Health provides psychotropic medication, activity therapy and electroconvulsive therapy to seniors 65 or older and adults.
+Moses Taylor Hospital Senior Mental Health provides electroconvulsive therapy, group therapy and psychotropic medication to seniors 65 or older and adults.
 Moses Taylor Hospital Senior Mental Health also supports people with Alzheimer's or dementia and seniors or older adults.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.